opanitch/resume.md/resume.md

   <ul>
   <li>Built, optimized, and maintained a React/Redux web app architecture to handle a growth of 900k to 2.3MM weekly users.</li>
   <li>Created and implemented an asset pipeline and architecture using Webpack and Gulp to syndicate the application platform for multiple partners, including 4 countries, 4 languages, and 22 million additional potential users.</li>
-  <li>Lead team through refactoring and React migration efforts that saved 11 seconds from Page Ready load timings, improving performance by 70%.</li>
+  <li>Led team through refactoring and React migration efforts that saved 11 seconds from Page Ready load timings, improving performance by 70%.</li>
+  <li>Maintained and expanded a Webview message bridge used to pass information between the web platform and the native mobile application.
+This Webview enabled rapid development and release of new features with consistent experiences across platforms, reaching the largest possible userbase.</li>
   <li>Created and implemented architecture-level Dev Tooling along with new standard operating processes via Typescript and Tailwind.
 These efforts increased productivity and reduced defects with data handling, saving the team over 40 hours per month in development time.</li>
   </ul>
   <p class="job-link"><a href="https://internet.xfinity.com/">https://internet.xfinity.com/</a></p>